 You can request special collections directly from the catalogs where you look them up.
 When you’ve found the item you want in Orbis or Quicksearch, just click the link that says “Request for Use in Music Library.”
-In the Yale Finding Aid Database, just identify the box you want, and then click the link that says “Request Box.”
+In Archives at Yale, just identify the box you want, and then click the “Request” link.
 You can request up to five items per day of research.

 If you’ve done special collections research at Yale recently, you already have an account in our system (called Aeon).
 If you don’t, you’ll be prompted to fill out the online registration form and agree to the terms and conditions.
 If you're not affiliated with Yale, you'll need to click on the link in the confirmation E-mail within 24 hours.
 When you arrive at the library, we’ll complete the registration process by taking your photograph and checking the number and expiration date on your ID.
 You will need either a current Yale ID or a current government-issued ID such as a driver's license or passport.
 Registration is good for a year, and enables you to do research at various Yale libraries.
 You can use your Aeon account to see your past requests as well as manage current ones.